turbot/tailpipe-docs/docs/query/query-shell.md

 ## Exploring Tables & Columns

 Tailpipe **tables** provide an interface for querying log data using standard SQL.
-Tailpipe tables do not actually *store* data, they query the DuckDB views created over parquet files collected by `tailpipe collect`.
+Tailpipe tables do not actually *store* data, they query the DuckDB views created over Parquet files collected by `tailpipe collect`.
 The details are hidden from you though - *you just query them like any other table!*

 ### Tables